oop7/Android-debloater/README.md

 - Right‑click any package to search the web for info
 - Update checker (GitHub latest)
 - Windows: no flashing console windows during ADB calls
-- Bundled platform‑tools (ADB) — no PATH setup
+- Bundled platform‑tools (ADB) — no PATH setup only for windows, you will need to add it manually in linux and macos

 ## Install
 - Windows: download `.exe` or `.msi` from Releases and install.